 Students must successfully complete a minimum of six (6) credit hours in sequence in the same foreign language.
 English majors are required to complete a minimum of twelve (12) credit hours in sequence in the same foreign language.
 The 201 and 202 courses in French and Spanish may NOT be taken through Credit by Examination.
 These courses may NOT be taken simultaneously.
-The level of the first course a non-native speaker may take is determined by the last course completed in high school.
-For most students, one year in high school will normally be considered equal to one semester in University, as indicated in the table below.
+The level of the first course a nonnative speaker may take is determined by the last course completed in high school.
+For most students, one year in high school will normally be considered equal to one semester in University.